64/ByteOS/README.md

 ## Contributing

 Feel free to open an issue if you have any questions/concerns or a pull-request if you would like to contribute some code.

+Special thanks to [no92](https://github.com/no92) for massively cleaning up the build system.